keithhetrick/keithhetrick/README.md

 - **2. musicNotes** - _FULL STACK - Employee Portal for the LA location of international Music School "Garnish"_
 - **3. Databox** - _FULL STACK - file storage app, with full integration using AWS S3 buckets_
 - **4. Cinna-Kanban** - _FULL STACK - Kanban board that can add, update, and delete tasks & users_
-- **5. Hang That Dev!** - _a simple, front-end game, built with React & Typescript_
+- **5. Chatty Cathy** - _FULL STACK - interacive chatbot utilzing OpenAI's ChatGPT AI technology_

 #

 ## 1. Pixel Space

 This is a full stack application that uses the Dall-E API to generate images from text prompts.
 The application is built using React, Node, Express, and MongoDB.
 Images are stored in Cloudinary (a cloud-based image and video management service), and the generated image-urls are stored in a MongoDB database, for easy access & sharability.
+Swipeabity is implemented on the Image page using the React-Swipeable package, and the app is deployed on AWS EC2.

 ### [Pixel Space](http://18.189.184.157/)